Managing stress is easier said than done when it becomes just another thing on your to-do list. Maybe it would be easier to give up the struggle.

 Every day the media bring us new articles and advice on how to do it, but the grail of a stress-free life seems further away than ever.

 It gets stressful just looking at lists like this.
-The advice conflicts with the day-to-day demands, and the double whammy is that, as well as being stressed, you can start to feel guilty about not managing the stress.
+The advice conflicts with the day-to-day demands, and the double whammy is that, if you already struggle with stress, you can start to feel guilty about not managing the stress.

 This got me thinking.
 I wondered; what if we’ve got it wrong?
 What if, instead of constantly trying to avoid stress, we should simply give in to it.
 Accept it in the same way that we accept other life circumstances we feel we can’t control.
 Climate change for example, or social inequality and injustice.